hamxiaoz/10x-developer/javaScript_testing.md

     spyOn(foo, "setBar").and.throwError("404");
 });

-// Use spy to stub a method
+// Use createSpy to stub a method beforeEach(function() {
-beforeEach(function() {
     foo = {
       setBar: jasmine.createSpy('setBar')